tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 `According to the SAT documentation
 <https://www.sat.gob.mx/consultas/92764/comprobante-de-recepcion-de-pagos>`_, there may be 2 types
 of payments: **PUE** or **PPD**.
-In both cases the payment process in Odoo is the same, the difference of whether the payment is PUE or PPD lies in the payment term of the invoice - as indicated in the previous point in the **Payment Terms**.
+In both cases the payment process in CoquiAPPs is the same, the difference of whether the payment is PUE or PPD lies in the payment term of the invoice - as indicated in the previous point in the **Payment Terms**.

-If the payment is a PPD type, Odoo will generate the corresponding payment complement automatically when you *Confirm* it.
+If the payment is a PPD type, CoquiAPPs will generate the corresponding payment complement automatically when you *Confirm* it.
 If the payment is PUE, the payment complement will not be generated.
 The type of payment is visible from the invoice in the field called **Payment Policy** and takes the invoice date and the due date as parameters.